CheckPointSW/terraform-provider-checkpoint/website/docs/index.html.markdown

 * Use one or more dedicated users for provider operations to make sure minimum permissions are granted.
 * Keep on object name uniqueness in your environment.
 * Use object name when reference to an object (avoid use of object UID).
-* Use post apply scripts (e.g. publish, install policy) to run actions after apply your changes.
-Terraform runs in parallel and because of that we can't predict the order of when changes will execute so running post apply scripts will ensure to run last after all changes submitted successfully.
+* Use post apply scripts (e.g. publish, install policy, logout) to run actions after apply your changes.
+Terraform runs in parallel and because of that we can't predict the order of when changes will execute, running post apply scripts will ensure to run last after all changes submitted successfully.
+* Create implicit / explicit dependencies between resources or modules.
+Terraform uses this dependency information to determine the correct order in which to create the different resources.
+To do so, it creates a dependency graph of all of the resources defined by the configuration.
+For more information, please refer [here](https://developer.hashicorp.com/terraform/tutorials/configuration-language/dependencies#dependencies).